 Oblon’s post-grant practitioners are some of the most experienced and sought after in the country.
 Our history of successfully navigating contested U. S. Patent and Trademark Office (USPTO) proceedings spans more than 30 years, starting in the early days of patent interference and patent reexamination.
 Oblon has been counsel in countless contested proceedings before the USPTO, and the group routinely recovers patent portfolios made subject to post-grant disputes as a result of high-profile, concurrent litigation valued at hundreds of millions of dollars.

 Although post-grant proceedings such as reexamination have always been an important strategic alternative to litigation, the America Invents Act (AIA) has expanded the U. S. system of post-grant proceedings to include Post-Grant Review (PGR), Inter Partes Review (IPR), Covered Business method (CBM) challenges, supplemental examination and derivation procedures.
 The introduction of these new proceedings has provided companies with several additional pathways for challenging the validity of important U. S. patents.
 Challenges before the USPTO’s Patent Trial & Appeal Board (PTAB) are becoming increasingly commonplace in high-value patent disputes.
-Since the introduction of the AIA, Oblon has been counsel in well over 200 AIA trial proceedings, including several noteworthy decision and proceedings, such as the one and only proceeding to date to include live testimony.
+Since the introduction of the AIA, Oblon has been counsel in well over 200 AIA trial proceedings.

 The America Invents Act- A Shifting Landscape